dashorst/pages/index.md

 ---
 title: This is my title
-layout: post
 ---

+# This is my title

+Some content

-Here is my page.
+## Here is my page.

+Some more content.